huskyroboticsteam/Simulator/README.md

 - `fps` - the frames per second of the stream
 - `width` - the width of the stream in pixels
 - `height` - the height of the stream in pixels
+- `intrinsicParameters` - the intrinsic parameters to be used by the camera, or `null` if none should be specified

 ## Camera Stream Close Request
 ### Description